Transcutaneous Electrical Acustimulation

 - Nausea and vomiting caused by cancer drug treatment.
-Most research shows that acustimulation doesn’t help reduce nausea and vomiting caused by cancer drugs.
+Acustimulation doesn’t seem to help reduce nausea and vomiting caused by cancer drugs.

 Special Precautions & Warnings:

 Pregnancy and breast-feeding: There isn’t enough reliable information to know if acustimulation is safe to use when pregnant or breast-feeding.
-But there’s no reason to believe that it might be harmful.
+But there’s no reason to expect safety concerns when used appropriately.

 Information on this website is for informational use only and is not intended to replace professional medical advice, diagnosis, or treatment.
 While evidence-based, it is not guaranteed to be error-free and is not intended to meet any particular user’s needs or requirements or to cover all possible uses, safety concerns, interactions, outcomes, or adverse effects.
 Always check with your doctor or other medical professional before making healthcare decisions (including taking any medication) and do not delay or disregard seeking medical advice or treatment based on any information displayed on this website.